grill-lab/Interactive-CAsT/builder/README.md

 # Builder

 This service compiles the protocol buffers and grpc services that the online system uses.

-# How to run
+TO run in isolation for testing purposes:

 1. Build the docker image: